 7. Make a Vision Board

 Visualization goes a long way when it comes to staying motivated.
 Find things that inspire you and remind you of who you are, and of who you will become.
 You can use Pinterest, download photos on your phone, or go old school and glue or pin pictures to poster board.
 Look at it every day.
 Know that with hard work and dedication you will achieve anything you set out to do.
-Look at your board then look at yourself and go kick butt in 2019.
+Look at your board then look at yourself and go kick butt this new year.